-General Old metal containers on violence will be inserted into the Contract documents of the contractor and supervising Consultant Contractual clauses (see Appendix E) against rape, defilement and other Gender-based Violence as well as child and forced labour will be inserted into the contract of the Contractor and Supervising Consultant Workers on-site will sign Code of Conduct (see Appendix E for sample Code of Conduct) with sanctions on rape defilement, abuse and other gender-based violence One (1) GBV/SEA sensitization workshop will be undertaken for employees of the Contractor/Supervising Consultant as well as persons working within the hospital The Ministry of Health and Sanitation will provide contact numbers of the nearest FSU office, FSU representative on the Grievance Redress Committee and GBV Service Providers within the immediate project zone Prohibition posters on sexual exploitation and harassment will be posted in and around the site.
-The Contractor will paste the contact numbers FSU office, FSU representative on the Grievance Redress Committee and GBV Service Providers on site Facility No Separate Cost (Cost General Old metal containers on - Containers will be relocated to another side of the Facility No Separate Cost (Cost
+General a misunderstanding over prices of goods and services and other issues. violence will be inserted into the Contract documents of the contractor and supervising Consultant.
+Contractual clauses (see Appendix D) against rape, defilement, and other Gender-based Violence as well as child and forced labor will be inserted into the contract of the Contractor and Supervising Consultant Workers on-site will sign Code of Conduct (see Appendix E for sample Code of Conduct) with sanctions on rape defilement, abuse, and other gender-based violence.
+One (1) sensitization workshop will be undertaken for employees of the Contractor/Supervising Consultant as well as persons working within the hospital.
+The Ministry of Health and Sanitation will provide contact numbers of the nearest FSU office, FSU representative on the Grievance Redress Committee and GBV Service Providers within the immediate project zone.
+Prohibition posters on sexual exploitation and harassment will be posted in and around the site.
+The Contractor will paste the contact numbers FSU office, FSU representative on the Grievance Redress Committee and GBV Service Providers on sexual exploitation and harassment will be posted in and around the site.
+The Contractor will paste the contact numbers FSU office, FSU representative on the Grievance Redress Committee and GBV Service Providers on site.
+Project No Separato construction activities - Existing Corridor to be Temporary Demolished existing laboratory and female wards will be temporarily demolished to provide access for the container to be placed on the proposed site The contractor will be made to re-instate the contdor immediately after installing the container at a cost to the project.
+The contractor will demolish corridor for the installation of the container at a cost to the project.
+Project Project No Separate Cost (Cost Captured as Part of BoQ)